The 8 principles of The Data Protection Act & GDPR

 Principle 3 – Adequacy

-The personal data processing must meet the legitimate purposes defined and accepted by the controller and data subjects, and it remains used adequately.
+Personal data processing must meet the legitimate purposes defined and accepted by the controller and data subjects and remain used adequately.
 The controller must not collect excessive data and only contains concise, minimum, and required information.

 Principle 4 – Accuracy

 The collected personal data must be stored, processed in accordance and kept accurate and up-to-date.
-The controller must check the accuracy of data and do not process any inaccurate data.
+The controller must check the data’s accuracy and not process any inaccurate data.

 eight principles of the Data Protection Act 1998